MichaIng/DietPi-Docs/docs/software/system_security.md

 To use Certbot you need:

-- A working Apache2, Nginx or Lighttpd webserver
+- A working Apache, Nginx or Lighttpd webserver
 - A URL/domain (e.g.: `mysite.org`).
 No-IP can be used for a URL/domain that points to your device.
 - Ports 80 and 443 (TCP) need to be forwarded to your device.
 This is typically set within your router.